Skip Navigation

 Back to top of page

-(1) Subject to rule 26.5A, the court will allocate the claim to a track—
+(1) Subject to rule 26.8, the court shall allocate the claim to a track and, where applicable, assign it to a complexity band—

-(a) when all parties have filed their directions questionnaires; or
+(a) after all parties have filed their directions questionnaires; or

-(a) a claim is referred to the Mediation Service pursuant to rule 26.4A; and
+(a) a claim is referred to the Mediation Service pursuant to rule 26.6; and

-(3) Before deciding the track to which to allocate proceedings or deciding whether to give directions for an allocation hearing to be fixed, the court may order a party to provide further information about his case.
+(4) Before deciding the track to which to allocate or the complexity band to which to assign proceedings, or deciding whether to give directions for an allocation hearing or an assignment hearing to be fixed, the court may order a party to provide further information about his case.

-(4) The court may hold an allocation hearing if it thinks it is necessary.
+(5) The court may hold an allocation hearing or an assignment hearing if it thinks it is necessary.

 Back to top of page